-RichieNextel305 Posted January 26 Share Posted January 26 I’ve seen a few videos on Twitter and some debates about it.
+RichieNextel305 Posted January 26, 2024 Posted January 26, 2024 I’ve seen a few videos on Twitter and some debates about it.
 Figured I would start the debate up here.
 The Penguins are a fundamentally flawed hockey team.
 Even with Crosby turning back the clock and playing some of the very best hockey of his career, they still are near the bottom of the Metro.
 It’s a lot of older guys who have all accomplished a lot who just seem to be on cruise control.
 Add in the fact they’re very likely to lose Jake Guentzel either in a few weeks at the deadline or in the summer.
 Plus, between us, and Jersey moving forward (provided Jack Hughes stays healthy), Philly now showing major signs of being on the cusp of being a big threat, Carolina being Carolina; it’s a tough division.
 And if the Penguins aren’t competing with him playing this way right now, it’s hard to believe they will at anytime in the immediate future.
 Crosby seems like a very loyal guy.
 There has never been, nor should there ever have been, any signals that he would be interested in a move out of Pittsburgh.
 But, he was in his prime, on an elite team, building a legacy with other elite players that were forever Penguins.
 His contract expires after next season.
 You have to wonder if or when the thought starts to trickle in about the inner debate of finishing up where he started and wearing one jersey for his entire career, even if that means accepting the fact that another run at the Cup may be out of reach, or if he would be interested in chasing a Cup elsewhere and going out competing for one on a yearly basis.
 As loyal as he is, I’m not sure a guy with a competitive streak like him is okay playing out the string.
 It’s a tough debate.
 But one that I think is more than ready to be had.
 What are your thoughts?
 Career Penguin?
 Or chase a title elsewhere like a Tom Brady to really cement his legacy as one of the best to ever do it?
-Link to comment Share on other sites More sharing options...

-Cash or Czech Posted January 26 Share Posted January 26 His next contract will probably be for $870K Link to comment Share on other sites More sharing options...
+Cash or Czech Posted January 26, 2024 Posted January 26, 2024 His next contract will probably be for $870K

 Recommended Posts